Dynamic Function Configuration and its Management in Serverless Computing: A Taxonomy and Future Directions

 AWS also puts a limit on the size of data passed to a function, i.e., the \textit{payload}, specifically, 6 MB for synchronous request-response, 200 MB for streamed response, and 256 KB for asynchronous invocations \cite{awsLambdaQuotas}.
 As these functions scale in response to the demand, Lambda functions can scale up to 1000 unique execution environments every 10 seconds to handle the concurrent invocations.
+For asynchronous invocations, Lambda automatically retries failed events for up to 6 hours, enabling resilient handling of workloads that temporarily exceed the concurrent execution quota of 1000 instances \cite{awsLambdaQuotas}.
 Apart from the configurable settings, Lambda does offer generous free-tier usage limits \cite{awsLambdaPricing}, however, understanding the effects of resource configuration is crucial for developing cost-effective and performant functions.
 Lambda further integrates with services like AWS Step Functions \cite{awsStepFunctions} to support workflow application scenarios, where respective solution performance overheads and pricing are applicable in addition to Lambda invocation.